christphrd/flatiron-feelz-frontend/README.md

 Currently, the analysis of the facial expression with Microsoft Face API is unavailable.<br>

 It is currently hosted on Heroku.
 Feel free to check it out [here](https://flatironfeelz.herokuapp.com/).
+(The heroku branch has been deployed, not master.)